 We’ll never be invited back.

 Like this?
-There are plenty more My 5s to read from around Washington DC.
+There are plenty more articles to read from around Washington DC.

 Or maybe have a rummage through my pieces from all across The United States.